PrometheusVault/ember/docs/vault.md

 Only the `config/` directory is required for the new vault-aware configuration flow, but keeping logs and plugins here ensures the vault remains self-contained.
+Ember automatically writes `logs/agents/core.log`, so the directory is created on first launch if it does not already exist.

 ## Configuration overrides